Consumption in Malaysia

 Malaysia - Consumption

-FocusEconomics panelists expect GDP to expand 5.6% in 2021, which is down 0.3 percentage points from last month’s forecast.
-In 2022, our panel sees GDP growth at 5.4%.
+FocusEconomics panelists expect GDP to expand 5.9% in 2022, which is unchanged from last month’s forecast.
+In 2023, our panel sees GDP growth at 5.1%.

 Malaysia - Consumption Data